PlaidCloud/website/content/en/docs/tasks/access-application-cluster/web-ui-dashboard.md

 #### ConfigMaps and Secrets {#config-maps-and-secrets}

-Shows all Kubernetes resources that are used for live configuration of applications running in clusters.
+Shows all PlaidCloud resources that are used for live configuration of applications running in clusters.
 The view allows for editing and managing config objects and displays secrets hidden by default.

 #### Logs viewer